Software Engineering — Software Process and Software Process Models (Part 2)

 Compared to the waterfall model, incremental development has three important benefits:

 - The cost of accommodating changing customer requirements is reduced.
-The amount of analysis and documentation that has to be redone is much less than that’s required with waterfall model.
+The amount of analysis and documentation that has to be redone is much less than what's required with the waterfall model.

 - It’s easier to get customer feedback on the work done during development than when the system is fully developed, tested, and delivered.